dreikanter/jekyllbuilder/README.md

 This guide assumes:

-- Ruby 2.0 is already present in the system.
+- Ruby 2.0 and Bundler are already present in the system.
 - [rbenv](https://github.com/sstephenson/rbenv) is used to control Ruby versions.
 - The server is Raspberry Pi running Raspbian Linux.
 - Website sources are hosted on GitHub.